anjackson/scrapy-url-frontier/README.md

     scrapy crawl example

+At this point, nothing will happen as there are no `start_urls` or `start_requests` set for the spider.
+To get things going, you can launch a URL into the crawl using the command-line tool:

+    scrapy-url-frontier put-urls -u localhost:7071 -C example https://example.org/

+Where the `-C example` sets the Crawl ID to match the name of the Scrapy spider.

-The crawl runs at this point, and because `allowed_domains` is unset, quickly widens in scope to cover a number of hosts.
+The crawl will now run, and because `allowed_domains` is unset, quickly widens in scope to cover a number of hosts.

 If the crawl is killed and restarted, the crawl will continue to get the URLs that were discovered but not crawled.

-But the crawl will not make a full restart, i.e. the URL Frontier acts as a dupe filter.
-However, seed URLs get marked as `dont_filter` and this is implemented here as allowing immediate recrawl, so seeds will be re-fetched on restarts.
+But the crawl will not make a full restart, i.e. the URL Frontier acts as a duplicate filter.
+However, if URLs are marked as `dont_filter`, this is implemented here as allowing immediate re-crawl. i.e. a Scrapy request with `request.meta['dont_filter'] = True'.

+If your spider sets `start_urls` or `start_requests`, these will be sent to the URL Frontier be every spider.
+In general, this works fine as duplicate requests get filtered out.
+But if you also set 'dont_filter' this will make the seed URLs recrawl if one spider starts after another spider has already finished crawling those URLs.

-## URL Frontier Client
+## URL Frontier Command-Line Client

+The `scrapy-url-frontier` client supports all URL Frontier operations (as of v.
+2.3.1). for example:

     scrapy-url-frontier list-crawls -u localhost:7071

+Will return a list of all Crawl IDs, corresponding to Scrapy spider names or name+partition in the case of distributed crawls (see below).

+For each crawl, you can list URLs using e.g.

+    scrapy-url-frontier list-urls -u localhost:7071 -C example

+The full list of commands is:  `get-stats,list-crawls,delete-crawl,list-queues,delete-queue,list-urls,put-urls,get-active,set-active`.
+For more information, see the command line help e.g. `scrapy-url-frontier -h` or `scrapy-url-frontier list-queues -h`.

 ## Distributed Crawls

-So, when integrating Scrapy with URLFrontier, how this works depends on the integration pattern.
-If we can't consistently route queues, then we could shift to relying on URLFrontier to manage crawl delays, but each Scrapy spider would have to fetch it's own copy of robots.txt.
-This could perhaps be alleviated by using some kind of shared cache, possibly even re-using the archived versions from the archiving proxy.
-But there may be other per-site state that is best cached locally, like cookies or browser sessions.

-However, if can consistently route queues to the same Scrapy spider instances, then we can set the URLFrontier delay to e.g. 0 and let Scrapy handle delays and local caching  of things like robots.txt etc. While avoiding adding more components, the current URLFrontier offers a couple of possible ways to implement this.

-One would be for each spider to regularly list all queues, and knowing that it is spider _x_ of _N_, allocate a subset of the queues to itself.
-It would then only run `GetURLs` for those queues.
-This would be quite nice, but because we can't use partial queue matches, each queue would need a separate `GetURLs` call.
-So this scales poorly.

-It would be possible to use the queues as the partitions instead. i.e. there are _N_ queues that each cover _1/N_ of the crawl, rather than a queue per host.
-This would scale, but make the URL Frontier itself less useful, as per-host operations would no longer be easy and each 'queue' would be very large.

-A more scalable alternative is to pre-partition the crawl using separate crawl IDs.
-If the crawl is called `domain_scan` we can define _P_ partitions and create crawl IDs like `domain_scan_1`, `domain_scan_2`, `domain_scan_3` ...
-Each _x/N_ spider would then allocate itself to one or more crawl partitions, with the simplest arrangement being _P=N_ i.e. one crawl partition per spider.
-This should work fine, but if the number of partitions/spiders needs to be changed, it may be necessary to drain and re-partition the frontier.
+The URL Frontier can also be used to distributed a crawl over multiple instances of the same Scrapy spider, allowing crawls to be scaled out beyond the capacity of a single crawler process.

+To ensure resources like `robots.txt` are cached effectively, we partition the crawl queues so the same queues always get routed to the same spiders.
+For each unique spider, e.g. the `example` spider, we create different Crawl IDs for each partition. e.g. `example.1` and `example.2` for a crawl distributed over two spider instances.

 Extending [Frontera's naming conventions](https://frontera.readthedocs.io/en/latest/topics/cluster-setup.html#starting-the-cluster) we can use [command-line options](https://docs.scrapy.org/en/latest/topics/settings.html#command-line-options) to configure the URL partitioning scheme:

     scrapy crawl example -s SPIDER_PARTITION_ID=1/2

+And elsewhere:

+    scrapy crawl example -s SPIDER_PARTITION_ID=2/2

+The `put-urls` command also needs to be aware of the number of partitions so it re-uses the right Crawl IDs and routes the URLs to the right place:

+    scrapy-url-frontier put-urls -u localhost:7071 -C example -N 2 https://example.org/

+The system uses a consistent hashing method to distribute the URLs.
+This minimizes the disruption if the number of partitions changes, e.g. if a `N=4` crawl is stopped and restarted with `N=5`, only one fifth of the URLs will be affected.
+However, during the period while the URLs are being drained out of the `N=4` scheme, new URLs for the same hosts will arrive in the fifth partition and so those affected sites will be crawled at a higher rate.
+This issue is noted [here](https://github.com/anjackson/scrapy-url-frontier/issues/3).

 ## Alternative Encoders